EARLY ROLLS-ROYCE CARS 10 HP, 15 HP, 20 HP AND 30 HP

-A staggering 6,173 units of this model were produced and exported all over the world, with a further 1,703 being produced at a Rolls-Royce factory established in the USA at Springfield, Illinois.
+A staggering 6,173 units of this model were produced and exported all over the world, with a further 1,703 being produced at a Rolls-Royce factory established in the USA at Springfield, Massachusetts.
 The engine is a large very quiet side valve with coil and magneto ignition.
 From 1919 onwards electric starters were fitted and, from 1924, very powerful servo-assisted front wheel brakes became available.

 In 1911 a sporting version of the car was introduced and this model was given the name ‘London to Edinburgh’ after it had been driven in top gear between the two cities in an RAC observed run.
 This car was lighter and lower than standard, with a tapered bonnet and was capable of a maximum speed of 80 mph at a time when most cars were stretched to reach 40 mph and the National speed limit was 20mph!
 This car is still one of the most delightful of all Rolls-Royces to drive, with a lightness and precision of control that is unmatched by any other model.

 This sporting version, from late 1913, became known as Speed or even Alpine Eagle High Speed models in the early 1920s, fitted with lighter aluminium pistons.
 Gradually virtually all the improvements were incorporated into the standard chassis.
 Throughout its life the car was available with a variety of body styles from the very best coachbuilders, ranging from grand touring cars to magnificent limousines.
 As well as its other virtues, the chassis was very well proportioned and enabled extremely elegant coachwork to be fitted.

 Compared to later models, a high proportion of the early cars carried open touring coachwork, as the cars were mainly used in the country during good weather for pleasurable entertainment.
 Only after WWI did cars become used for longer journeys and in all weathers.
 As a result, as time passed, coachwork became heavier and more enclosed, so providing increased comfort and protection for the passengers.